commoncode/ama-bot/README.md

 Run `knex migrate:latest` from the terminal to run all migrations that haven't yet been run.

 As defined in the Heroku Procfile, all latest migrations should be run before each release.

-## Botkit

-This project uses [Botkit](https://botkit.ai/docs/readme-slack.html) to connect server to Slack bot, go to http://server-domain/login, and click **Authorize** button, backend server will be connected to slack if there is no error message in console, this process authorizes the server and stores workspace information on server.

-Only need to run this process for first time set up or deploy this project, or if local storage is removed (e.g. `.db_bot` on root directry is deleted).

 ## CircleCI